Quantum-to-semiclassical Husimi dynamics of non-Hermitian localization transitions: Introduction

-There are several established approaches for treating non-Hermitian systems in phase space.
+There are several established approaches for the classical-quantum correspondence \cite{kick_top_open} and treating non-Hermitian systems in phase space.
 These include formulations based on position and momentum using complexified classical equations of motion with complex phase-space variables \cite{NH_phase_space_1}, as well as descriptions on a real phase space with a modified metric structure, particularly within Gaussian-state dynamics \cite{NH_phase_space_2}.
 Related work has derived canonical equations of motion using coherent-state approximations \cite{Non_hermitian_traj}, and applied phase-space equations obtained from Gaussian wavepacket approximations to single-band non-Hermitian tight-binding chains \cite{NH_phase_space_3}.
-As well as there is study of complexified semiclassical theory\cite{complex_semiclassical}.
+As well as there is a study of complexified semiclassical theory \cite{complex_semiclassical}.
 More recently, it has been shown that for non-Hermitian Hamiltonians, a semiclassical approximation leads to an evolution equation for the Husimi distribution~\cite{Semiclassical_prl_1,semi_classical_prl_2}.
-The Husimi distribution is strictly positive and normalizable, thereby providing a well-defined phase-space representation of quantum dynamics\cite{Husimi_1,Husimi_2,Husimi_3,Husimi_4,Semiclassical_prl_1,semi_classical_prl_2,NH_phase_space_4}.
+The Husimi distribution is strictly positive and normalizable, thereby providing a well-defined phase-space representation of quantum dynamics \cite{Husimi_1,Husimi_2,Husimi_3,Husimi_4,Semiclassical_prl_1,semi_classical_prl_2,NH_phase_space_4}.
+For the quasiperiodic model, it provides valuable phase-space intution about delocalization-localization transition \cite{Phase_AA_eigen}.
 For continuous models, the semiclassical Husimi evolution follows canonical phase-space trajectories \cite{Graefe_2010}, multiplied by a norm landscape \cite{Semiclassical_prl_1}, which reduces to unity in Hermitian systems.
 It has further been established that quantum and classical Husimi flows coincide exactly when the Hamiltonian is bilinear in the creation and annihilation operators, whereas for more general Hamiltonians, the classical Husimi dynamics constitute only a short-time approximation to the full quantum evolution.
 This motivates us to adopt the Husimi approach and examine whether the time evolution of the semiclassical Husimi function can accurately predict the quantum localization–delocalization transition point in non-Hermitian quasiperiodic systems \cite{non_hermitian_longhi_1,non_hermitian_longhi_2}.

 Our results show that, in contrast to the Hermitian AA model, the classical Husimi phase-space dynamics of the non-Hermitian model fail to reproduce the correct quantum transition point.
 This breakdown highlights a fundamental limitation of trajectory-based semiclassical descriptions in non-Hermitian quasiperiodic systems.
 We further determine the transition point from a fixed-point analysis of the classical trajectory geometry and show that the classical Husimi dynamics follow this geometric transition.
 Moreover, unlike the Hermitian AA model, the transition point in the non-Hermitian lattice depends explicitly on the incommensurability parameter $\beta$, reflecting the irrational quasiperiodicity of the potential.
 Notably, we identify a special value of $\beta$ for which the classical and quantum transition points coincide.